igorski/MWEngine/README.md

 MWEngine is..
 =============

-...an audio engine for Android, using either OpenSL (compatible with Android 4.1 and up) or AAudio (Android 8.0 and up) as the drivers for low latency audio performance.
+...an audio engine for Android, compatible with Android 4.1 and up, using either OpenSL or AAudio (when available) as the drivers for low latency audio performance.

 MWEngine provides an architecture that allows you to work with audio within a _musical context_.
 It is easy to build upon the base classes and create your own noise generating mayhem.
 A few keywords describing the